-UM students who experience undesirable behavior can get help from a confidential adviser, Wendy Geijen.
+UM students who experience undesirable behavior can get help from a confidential adviser.
 Undesirable behavior can take many forms, such as sexual intimidation or aggression and violence, bullying and discrimination and unequal treatment.
 The confidant provides a listening ear.
 She can help you find a solution yourself or mediate in finding a solution.
 Naturally, everything you discuss will remain confidential.
 If an informal solution or mediation is not sufficient, you can consider submitting a formal complaint to the Executive Board of Maastricht University.
 The confidant can help you with this process.
+The website of the Confidential advisers contains information about how you can best reach out to them.